Card-Not-Present Transactions Offer Rewards...and Risks

 Any of these methods—and there are others—offer the merchant immediate evidence that the cardholder is who he or she claims to be.
 Merchants processing card-not-present transactions don’t have the same opportunity to verify the purchaser.

 Accepting payment cards remotely allows merchants to reach more consumers...but again, it also makes their transactions far more vulnerable to fraud.
 Two key types of fraud that card-not-present merchants confront include credit card fraud and chargeback fraud.

 Credit Card Fraud

-Criminals can use stolen credit cards or card numbers to make purchases that the cardholder did not authorize.
-Not only does this result in theft from the cardholder, but it also opens the door for chargebacks to be filed against the merchant.
+Criminals can use stolen credit cards or card numbers to make purchases that the cardholder did not authorize...and often doesn’t even learn about until after the fact.
+Identity theft of this type can impact every aspect of the cardholder’s financial life.
+Unfortunately, it also typically leads to chargebacks filed against the merchant.

 Protect Your Business

-Fraud is a growing risk, not only to consumers, but to merchants as well.
-Although there are steps you can take to prevent card-not-present chargebacks from destroying your growing business, you can’t prevent them all.
+Fraud is a dramatic and growing threat, not only to consumers, but to merchants as well.
+Although you can mitigate the risk of card-not-present chargebacks, you can’t prevent them all.
 Contact us today for a free ROI analysis.
-We’ll show you how much more you could be earning by effectively managing chargebacks.
+We’ll show you how much more you could earn through effective chargeback management.